sschnug/pyMIQP/README.md

 # Status
 *Prototype*

-It's working for small constrained examples and bigger sparse (unconstrained) integer-least squares problems.
+It's working for small constrained examples.
 But heavy-testing has not been done yet and it's to be expected, that there are bugs.

 I'm rediscovering C++ right now and the C++-part in this project is sub-optimal at least!